mariomui/_dataview-views-and-macros/~view-for-local-tasks-using-a-progress-bar-MUID-698.md

 ---

 # -
-- [ ] Gradually remove TCODEID and replace with MUID #_todo/long-term ➕ 2023-10-03

 - [ ] Make a common js tools i use like this logger thing.
   - The PARTIAL_PARAM_CONFIG allows me to control the logger very well.
 ```dataview